Long Exposure photography tips and tricks

 I will be posting regular blogs on photography tips from now on.
 This is a post I originally posted a while back.

-Also as a Firecrest official brand ambassador for Formatt Hitech filters I can offer you a 10% discount code or Promo code for their website at checkout with code HAYES10.
+Also as a Firecrest official brand ambassador and Featured Artist for Formatt Hitech filters I can offer you a 10% discount code or Promo code for their website at checkout with code HAYES10.

 The first topic is Long Exposure photography, while this seems to be shrouded in mystery it's really quite simple.

 Always remember that a photograph is just captured light.
 Each photograph needs to be correctly exposed (to have enough light, neither too much nor too little).
 Our aim as photographers is to balance light (something I will post about later).

 A long exposure shot is simply one where the camera absorbs the image (light) for longer this then creates a blurred effect on moving objects like cars, stars or primarily water as seen in many of my photographs.
 You can use this effect to manually create the surreal out of the ordinary, to capture an image is a wonderful feeling but to create something you truly love and can enjoy daily is an experience second to none.

 An LE (long exposure) shot can be anything from half a second to minutes long.
 Most LE shots are within the 30 second mark.